mrahmansayed/Nuclues/README.md

 	composer require laramaster/nuclues

-Now you're ready to start using the shoppingcart in your application.
+Now you're ready to start using the Nuclues in your application.

 ## Usage